Direct detection of dark matter: Crystal scintillators

-Crystal scintillator experiments are a middle ground between cryogenic crystal detectors and noble gas scintillators, utilizing the crystals of the former and the scintillation properties of the latter.
-One such experiment that utilizes this technology is the DAMA/LIBRA experiment, once again located in the Gran Sasso National Laboratory in Italy.
+Crystal scintillator experiments are a middle ground between cryogenic crystal detectors and noble gas scintillators, using the crystals of the former and the scintillation properties of the latter.
+One such experiment that uses this technology is the DAMA/LIBRA experiment, once again located in the Gran Sasso National Laboratory in Italy.
 Unique to dark matter experiments DAMA/LIBRA attempts to measure an annual variation of the flux of dark matter.
 This concept is born from the knowledge that as the Earth's rotation comes in sync and out of sync of the Sun's motion through the Milky Way, the relative motion of a terrestrial detector to the dark matter halo would change, resulting in a differing flux of dark matter.
 DAMA/LIBRA has claimed to see such modulation, although the scientific community as a whole has yet to accept these results as valid.
 Disbelievers of this result claim that it is not due to a variation of WIMP flux, but rather due to uncontrolled seasonal changes.
 To test this other similar experiments, namely the Sodium-iodide with Active Background Rejection (SABRE) are being built in Gran Sasso and another instalment in Australia.
 The purpose of spreading out the experiments across both hemispheres is that if the modulation for the locations is in sync then that would positively indicate a change in the dark matter flux, whereas if the measured variations are six months out of sync, then that would indicate unaccounted for seasonal variations.

 Bubble chambers

 Bubble chambers, originally invented in 1952, are largely phased out but still have some use in WIMP dark matter detection.
 Bubble chambers are filled with superheated liquid held close to its phase transition.
 When a particle interacts with the superheated liquid the energy it imparts is enough to trigger a phase transition, causing any charged particles to leave an ionization trail of bubbles, which are detected.
-One such experiment that utilizes a bubble chamber is PICO, at SNOLAB in Canada.
+One such experiment that uses a bubble chamber is PICO, at SNOLAB in Canada.
 PICO was formed in 2013 as a combination of two previous similar experiments, PICASSO and COUPP.
 PICO employs a more advanced form of a bubble chamber, using individual droplets of a superheated gas, namely Freon, that are suspended in a gel matrix.
 The advantage of this setup is that the individual droplets slow down the phase transition, allowing for longer periods of detector activity.
-PICO currently has a 2 liter and a 60 liter detector, with a new version with a mass in the range of 250-500 liters being planned.
+PICO currently has a 2-liter and a 60-liter detector, with a new version with a mass in the range of 250-500 liters being planned.
 Although PICO like all bubble chambers has fantastically low background noise, they are still detecting anomalous background events inconsistent with assumed dark matter characteristics.
 Additionally PICO was capable of ruling out interactions with unwanted iodine as the cause of the previously mentioned DAMA/LIBRA experiment's claimed dark matter modulation.